denismaggior8/enigma-python/README.md

 ## Prerequisites

 - Python 3.11
-- Clone this repo, checkout the desired branch and install requirements (`pip install -r requirements.txt`) or directly from PyPI using `pip install enigmapython`
+- Clone this repo, checkout the desired branch/tag and install requirements (`pip install -r requirements.txt`) or directly from PyPI using `pip install enigmapython`

 ## Getting started